Yo! Noid: Gameplay

 Both games use a modified engine of Wagyan Land and share the same gameplay.
 The protagonist (Hanamaru or Noid) has no life meter, and loses a life by either making contact with an enemy or running out of time before completing a level.
 For offense, both characters use different weapons (a Hawk for Hanamaru and a yo-yo for Noid) but can gather magic points by collecting scrolls and use them for screen-clearing special attacks or very rare power-ups, both kinds of which are found in large scrolls opened with their weapons.
 Extra lives are awarded for every 20,000 points scored.
 Most levels are traveled on foot, but exceptions include a skateboard and an autogyro (Hanamaru uses his hawk companion for flight).
 Minigames vary for each version.
 In Hanamaru, for example, the player whacks penguins in one stage and Yo!
 Noid uses a "Pizza Crusher" level, as on the "Avoid the Noid" advertisements.
 Boss battles in Hanamaru utilize a card-based system and Yo!
 Noid focuses on pizza-eating contests.

-The instruction manual of Yo!
-Noid includes a $1 Domino's Pizza coupon.